 If your investment portfolio is aligned with your risk tolerance, a recession shouldn’t affect your long-term plans and goals.
 An investor planning to purchase a home within the next year wouldn’t be heavily invested in high-risk equities.
 Thus, the recession would not have a notable impact on their financial situation.
 On the other end of the spectrum, if your goals are long-term with a higher risk tolerance, you will likely be able to weather the recession and wait patiently for the economy to recover before you seek to cash in on your investments.

-If you’re in a strong financial position, you may use a recession to increase your investments.
-You’ll have the opportunity to buy low and may eventually come out ahead as the economy recovers.
-You should use this strategy only if you have ample emergency savings and you can afford to wait at least seven years for a return on your investment.
+You should only use this strategy if you have ample emergency savings and you can afford to wait at least several years for a return on your investment.
 A recession is not a good time to check obsessively on your portfolio looking for returns.
 Rather, this is a period for quiet patience.

 What Should I Do If I’m Not Prepared for a Recession?